 What Features Should Android App Have?

-In any app, all features are divided into must-have parts and additional features.
+All features are divided into must-have parts and additional features in any app.
 Let’s consider each type in detail.

 - Must-have features.
 These features serve to meet the most basic user needs.
 Take the Uber app, for example.
-This app has functions for geolocation, travel cost calculation, payment, and routings.
-In a nutshell, all functions to quickly transport passengers from point A to point B.
+This app has geolocation, travel cost calculation, payment, and routing functions.
+In a nutshell, all functions quickly transport passengers from point A to point B.

 - Additional features.
-These features add various quality-of-life improvements and expand the overall functionality of the app.
+These features add various quality-of-life improvements and expand the app’s overall functionality.
 Let’s go back to the Uber example.
-Other Uber features are scheduled rides.
-This feature is not strictly required at the start, but it significantly improves transportation convenience for customers.
+Another Uber feature is scheduled rides.
+This feature is not strictly required initially, but it significantly improves transportation convenience for customers.

 Let’s take another example to understand the difference between the features better.
 Take the food delivery app, for example.
-The must-have features for this kind of apps will look like this:
+The must-have features for this kind of app will look like this:

 - Order tracking